 __debug__

 Early versions of Python would allow these constants to be given a new value.
 Since Python version 3.0, the first three, False, True and None, have been declared as keywords in addition to being a constant so their values may no longer be changed.
-The remaining three, NotImplemented, Ellipsis and __debug__, can be assigned new values without raising a SyntaxError making them nonconstant constants.
+The remaining three, NotImplemented, Ellipsis and __debug__, can be assigned new values without raising a SyntaxError making them modifiable constants.

 6.65.2 Guidance to language users